Asbestos on Navy Ships

 Asbestos on Escort Carriers

-Many of these escort carriers contained asbestos, such as:
+Many of these escort carriers contained asbestos:

-- USS Altamaha (CVE-6)
+- USS Altamaha (CVE-18)

 - USS Barnes (CVE-20)